Prospecting vs Lead Generation: What’s the Difference?

 Their aims and methods differ significantly.
 There are specific situations where one is more effective than the other.

-In this article, we’ll look at the differences, as well as which approach works best when.
+In this article, we’ll look at the differences between sales prospecting vs lead generation and which approach works best when.

 Prospecting is an activity usually carried out by sales reps, on a one-to-one basis.
 The idea is to generate interest from targets who may not know who you are.

 Unlike lead gen, it’s typically a short-term approach, a quick way to identify and qualify new clients, then move them through the sales funnel.

 The types of B2B prospecting activities that sales reps engage in include: